2018-2019 Costs - Projected*

 Program fees are assessed in addition to tuition and support program needs for a limited number of programs.
-For specific fees, see Bison Connection.
+For specific fees, see One Stop.

-More information on costs, additional fees and payment plans is available online and from Bison Connection.
+More information on costs, additional fees and payment plans is available online and from One Stop.

 An agreement between North Dakota and Minnesota makes students eligible for tuition comparable to resident tuition.
 Students who graduate from a Minnesota high school and enroll at NDSU within 12 months automatically qualify for reciprocity.
 No paperwork is necessary.
 If you plan to attend NDSU more than 12 months following high school graduation, complete the application online.

 Transfer students must apply for reciprocity beginning in April for the following year.
 Home schooled students and students who earned a GED also must apply for reciprocity.